oliward/2019--week-08--laravel/challenges/02/01/01/README.md

     - `Bike`: should accept a `Frame` object.
 Should have an `addWheel` method which you pass a `Wheel` object - it should keep track of all the wheels added.

-        It should also have a `describe` method which tells you: "I am a <frame variation> framed bike.
-I am made of <frame material>.
-I have <number of wheels> wheels"
+        It should also have a `describe` method which tells you: "I am a `frame-variation` framed bike.
+I am made of `frame-material`.
+I have `number-of-wheels` wheels"

     ```php